Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Introduction

 While prior works have successfully incorporated self-attention mechanism into TPP models following modern LLM practices~\citep{zuo2020transformer,zhang2020self,mei2021transformer}, they rely on TPP-specific encoding strategies, including temporal positional encoding for event times and randomly initialized embeddings for event types.
-This raises the first question: \textbf{how can we coherently integrate standard LLM architectures with TPPs?} We address this by modeling event types and descriptions as textual information and introducing a novel temporal encoding approach using specialized byte-tokens for event time intervals as shown in~\Cref{fig:temporal_tokenization}.
+This raises the first question: \textbf{how can we coherently integrate standard LLM architectures with TPPs?} We address this by modeling event types and descriptions as textual information and introducing a novel temporal encoding approach using specialized byte-tokens for event time intervals as shown in~\cref{fig:temporal_tokenization}.
 By converting continuous time intervals to discrete byte-tokens, we can utilize a text template to combine all event information for prompting the LLM.
 We adapt Qwen2.5~\citep{yang2024qwen25}, a widely used open-source LLM, for this framework.
 This approach enables straightforward encoding and decoding of event times, types, and descriptions through a language tokenizer.

 Recent work, LAMP~\citep{shi2024language}, has demonstrated performance improvements through LLM-based event information reasoning, highlighting the value of textual description information.
+More recently, TPP-LLM~\citep{liu2024tpp} has shown that integrating LLMs with TPPs can improve prediction accuracy by leveraging textual event descriptions.
 This leads to the second question: \textbf{what are the benefits of unifying temporal and textual modalities in a unified framework?} We investigate this through two categories of tasks: conventional TPP tasks and LLM-oriented tasks, specifically event description generation.
-For TPP tasks --- including next event time prediction, type prediction, and intensity prediction --- we demonstrate state-of-the-art performance through extensive experiments on real-world datasets, comparing against strong baseline models.
+For TPP tasks --- including next event time prediction and type prediction --- we demonstrate state-of-the-art performance through extensive experiments on real-world datasets, comparing against strong baseline models.
 Notably, on a dataset containing textual event description, our unified framework outperforms LAMP.
 Furthermore, we find that augmenting temporal information improves event description generation compared to a fine-tuned LLM without temporal information, indicating the benefits of incorporating temporal dynamics into LLMs.